WritingCenterScheduler/WritingCenterScheduler.github.io/jade/markdown/general.md

 2. Thou shalt value extensibility and portability.
 3. Thou shalt write example code and unit tests as appropriate.
-4. Thou shalt follow the language style standards to the best of thine own ability
+4. Thou shalt follow the language style standards to the best of thine own ability ..1.
-  a.
 For python, this means PEP8
-  b.
+..2.
 For java, this means netbeans
-  c. ...
+..3. ...

 #### The commandments of responsibility